lk242/DetectBoss/README.md

 ## Usage

+Run the script and configure the following options before clicking **開始偵測**:

+- **偵測區域** – Enter four numbers (x1, y1, x2, y2) or use the **拖曳設定** button to draw the region to capture.
+- **按鈕區域** – Enter the coordinates of the button to click when the text is not found.
+You can also drag to select a region; the script will click the center.
+- **偵測間隔(秒)** – How many seconds to wait between each OCR scan.
+- **偵測文字** – Space separated keywords that must all appear for the boss to be detected.

+The current mouse position is displayed at the top of the window to help determine coordinates.
-Run the script and use the **開始偵測** button to begin scanning.
-The program will capture the region `(500, 180, 1400, 280)` every five seconds and perform OCR using Traditional Chinese (`chi_tra`).

-When the keywords `野生`, `菇菇王`, and `出現` are all found, a notification window will appear and a system sound will play.
-If the keywords are not found, the script will automatically click position `(1375, 655)` to change channels.
+During detection the program captures the specified region every interval and performs OCR using Traditional Chinese (`chi_tra`).
+When all keywords are found, a notification window appears and a system sound plays.
+Otherwise, the script clicks the configured button region to change channels.

 Log messages display the OCR results and current status, including how many channel switches have occurred.
 Use **停止偵測** to end detection.